rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 #### Native Apps (UWP, Android, iOS)

-On UWP, the application is automatically brought back into focus if you have specified the custom URI schema as the service's <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.RedirectURI> and if you have added it as a protocol in the player settings.
+On native apps on UWP, Android or iOS, the application is automatically brought back into focus if you have specified the custom URI schema as the service's <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.RedirectURI> and if you have added it as a protocol in the player settings.
 Using a custom URI schema as a redirect URI is mandatory for this platform since the redirect contains the necessary data to finish the login.

 #### Editor & Standalone